dperkosan/photogram_API/readme.md

 Validation was moved from App\Validators to App\Api\V1\Requests.

+/api/config has a lot of info about the api like:

 likable_type and taggable_type : 1 - post, 2 - comment

 gender_id : 1 - male, 2 - female, 3 - other